Infiltrating Fynn

 Traveling to Fynn

-Unlike in almost any other JRPG of the time, most of the World Map is technically accessible to you right from the start of the game.
-There are a few islands you can't yet reach, but every town is on the same landmass and you can walk right to them.
-What's stopping you from doing so isn't a series of arbitrary roadblocks, but a variety of incredibly nasty enemies.
+Unlike in almost any other JRPG of the time, most of the world map is technically accessible to you right from the start of the game.
+There are a few rivers you can't cross and islands you can't yet reach, but you are free to walk across the majority of the world map.
+Unfortunately, many areas are filled with deadly monsters that will make short work of you.
 As long as you stick to the intended path, you'll be OK for the most part, but the trip to Fynn is dangerous if you stray even a few tiles from the beaten path.
 Whatever you do, do not go further north or west than you have to!
 Hug the edge of the lake as you make your way towards Fynn.

 Fynn

-You cannot enter Castle Fynn at this point in the game, but you can enter your Characters' hometown of Fynn whenever you like.
-You'll find an extremely hostile environment within, however.
+You cannot enter Castle Fynn at this point in the game, but you can enter your characters' hometown of Fynn whenever you like.
+You'll find an extremely hostile environment within.
 There are random encounters in town similar to those you've seen on the world map.
-The only new enemy present is the Sprinter, the first enemy you'll see that's likely to survive more than a single hit.
+The only new monster present is the Sprinter, the first monster you'll see that's likely to survive more than a single hit.
 The real danger are the Captains wandering the town and blocking off various buildings.
-If you speak to one, you'll enter combat with them.
-They are powerful foes that you won't have a chance against for some time, so avoid this at all costs.
+If you speak to one, you'll enter combat with them and will quickly be defeated.

 Return to Altair

 With the Ring in hand, return to Altair and report to Hilda.
-Though Scott didn't mention it (an NPC in Gatrea does), the Ring has the power to call up the world map by pressing B and Select.
+Though Scott didn't mention it, the Ring has the power to call up the world map by pressing B and Select.
 The display is a pseudo-globe that can be scrolled quite slowly, though this map is useful for finding exactly where towns and other landmarks in the local area are.
+The man near the inn in Gatrea will give a hint as to this functionality if you speak to him after Minwu joins the party.

 Minwu is a powerful ally with a ton of HP and MP and a wide variety of mid-level white magic.
-You should still make it a point to level up your own Cure Spell, but Minwu's abilities will be of great use in the upcoming areas.
-He's not a permanent addition to the party, so don't invest in teaching him new Spells or anything, but take advantage of his presence while he's around.
+You should still make it a point to use your main characters' Cure spells, but Minwu's spells will be of great use in the upcoming areas.
+You can even unequip and sell his Ether for a nice influx of gil early in the game.